marioangst/motifr/README.md

 #> 6 actor18 actor31            4
 ```

-We can also plot these gaps in our network, including the option to only
+We can also plot these gaps in various ways in our network, including
-look at gaps above a certain weight (contribution) and different levels
+the option to only look at gaps above a certain weight (contribution)
-of focus to only show nodes involved in such gaps.
-Here again for the
+and different levels of focus to only show nodes involved in such gaps.
-wetlands management network, only showing gaps with a weight above 5.
+Here again for the wetlands management network, only showing gaps with a
+weight above 5 and subsetting the level where we analyze gaps to only
+contain nodes involved in gaps.

 ``` r
 plot_gaps(ml_net,